 - How to understand which partner companies are the best fit to represent your product and brand

-- Potential strategies to help them sell more efficiently
+- Potential strategies to help them engage and sell more efficiently

-- Lastly, repeat the process so that you have a strong partner channel running effectively and adding to your bottom line regularly
+- Lastly, tips for repeating the process so that you have a strong partner channel running effectively and adding to your bottom line

 Read on for a plan that harnesses the power of data to nurture partner success and drive sales.
 Create a partner marketing plan that helps your co-marketers not only step up to the plate–but hit a home run every time.